 If you are a member of a trade union you should contact the union because it may be able to help you.

-Citizens Advice will be able to give free advice.
+Citizens Advice can give free advice.
 You can find the nearest branch in the telephone directory or on its website at www.adviceguide.org.uk (the website includes a section with advice on employment).

-Many solicitors are able to give you advice on employment and personnel issues but there is normally a charge for this advice.
+Many solicitors can give you advice on employment and personnel issues but there is normally a charge for this advice.

 Our fact sheets give some general information about the most common type of complaints we receive but they cannot cover every situation.
 If you are not sure whether we can look into your complaint, please contact us.